MinseungKo/DRNet/README.md

 <Datset>

-ERCOT Wind Power Dataset : ercot_2016.xlsx, ercot_2017.xlsx, ercot_2018.xlsx
-Jena's Temperature Dataset : climate_hour.csv
+ERCOT Wind Power Dataset can be downloaded from http://www.ercot.com/gridinfo/generation Jena's Temperature Dataset can be downloaded from https://www.kaggle.com/stytch16/jena-climate-2009-2016

 <Experiments>